The Best Maternity Bras, According to Pregnant Moms

 “I’m not someone who typically wears support-based bras when not pregnant, but I need them during pregnancy.
 I was surprised at the support a strapless bra was able to provide.
 No aches at the end of a long day wearing it.”

-- Silicone grips on upper and lower bands help bra stay in place
+- Silicone grips help bra stay in place

 - Not designed for nursing

 - Only available in a few neutral colors